 17. Determining the amount of copper in brass.

-18. Investigating the production of artificial seawater by use of spreadsheets for calculations.
+18. Investigating the production of artificial seawater using spreadsheets for calculations.

 19. Investigating the impact of different isotopes on vibrational spectra and comparing them to experimental results.

-Choosing a topic for your Chemistry IA needs to be well-thought of.
-Give it the time it deserves, evaluate the existing research, assess gaps and go over the above factors before you decide to conduct your research on a particular topic.
-Yes, it is a challenging assignment but an extremely immersive one that widens your knowledge on the subject.
+Choosing a topic for your Chemistry IA needs to be well thought out.
+Give it the time it deserves, evaluate the existing research, assess gaps, and go over the above factors before you decide to conduct your research on a particular topic.
+Yes, it is a challenging assignment but an incredibly immersive one that widens your knowledge on the subject.